No Way Back (1976 film): Analysis

 Jesse Crowder plays by his own rules and will do anything he can within his power to complete his mission; all that he needs to ensure that he does this is some cold, hard cash.
 Besides a thirst for money, Crowder also has a thirst for women.
 He is a ladies’ man as some would say, and is also a stereotypically strong African-American man, a strong black man, and makes sure that everyone around him knows this.
 This aspect of the movie may represent a sort of ironic situation in that Crowder boasts about his strength and physical prowess with the women, which are animal-like characteristics, yet also demands to be seen as more than just what the white man has made him out to be.
 Crowder often encounters many women with whom he has sexual relations shortly after meeting them.
 His slick lines and tough-guy attitude sweep the ladies right off their feet so that at the end of all of these sexual encounters, the women are often seen begging for more sex.
 This stereotype was a common blaxploitation characteristic to use in African-American films.

-Distribution

-Atlas Films distributed the film; it was primarily targeted at African Americans in suburban areas across the United States, primarily in western and eastern suburban areas.
+Release

+In Full Tilt Boogie, a documentary about a horror film that Williamson was in, From Dusk Till Dawn, he claimed he made the film on a budget of 75,000 dollars.
+He also claimed that when he sold the film at that year’s Cannes Film Festival, he had women selling copies of his picture.

+Williamson chose to premiere the film in his hometown of Gary, Indiana on April 23, 1976 to help raise funds for the city’s planned National Civil Rights Hall Of Fame.

+Atlas Films had planned to have a wide release for the film during the 4th of July weekend.
+The film was also released in Biloxi, Mississippi on August 21, 1976.